digplan/ajax.js/README.md

 // get web page and query DOM (Browser only, not available for NodeJS) AJAX.query(url, css_selector, function(a, nodes){
-  // array of innerHTML of nodes, nodelist console.log(a, nodes);
+  // array of innerText of nodes, nodelist console.log(a, nodes);
 })